 SqCWD published its draft EIR for the Well Master Plan in 2010.
 After responding to comments, SqCWD certified the EIR in 2011 and approved the Polo Grounds well, Cunnison Lane well, Granite Way well, O'Neill Ranch well, and Austrian Way well projects.
-SqCWD constructed a treatment plant for the Polo Grounds well and brought the well online in 2012.
-Construction of the O'Neill Ranch well was completed in 2012 and construction of a treatment plant for the well is scheduled for 2013.
+The first of the new municipal wells to be brought online is the Polo Grounds well.
+SqCWD is constructing a treatment plant for this well in 2012.
+Construction of the O'Neill Ranch well is scheduled for 2012.

-2. Continue to encourage private well users located within critical groundwater areas of the Soquel-Aptos basin to discontinue pumping and connect to the local municipal water supply systems
+2. Continue to encourage private well users located within critical groundwater areas of the Soquel-Aptos basin to discontinue pumping and connect to the local municipal water supply systems system.
+This project was completed in 2011, although there are five additional homes that remain on existing wells and may be connected in the future.